Frank17/Mager/README.md

 ---

 ## Next step
-- Add support to embedded videos
+- Add support to embedded videos and table